-Why don't we show our travels off to the world?'
+travels off to the world?'
 I said.

-We started creating videos of previous holidays in Italy, San Francisco, Croatia and Miami and uploaded them to our new channel 'Holiday With The Heathers'.
+We started creating videos of previous holidays in Italy, San Francisco, Croatia and Miami and uploaded them to our new YouTube channel 'Holiday

-And when Covid regulations were enforced, we decided to explore areas of the UK, too.
+With The Heathers'.
+And when Covid-19 regulations were enforced, we decided to explore the UK.